textileio/papers/draft.md

 1. New Events are pushed[^10] directly to the Thread's other Log Writers.

-2. New Events are pushed directly to the target Log's Follower(s), who may not maintain their own Log.
+2. New Events are pushed directly to the target Log's Replica(s), who may not maintain their own Log.

-3. New Events are published over gossip-based Pubsub using TID as a topic, which provides potentially unknown Readers or Followers with an opportunity to consume Events in real-time.
+3. New Events are published over gossip-based Pubsub using TID as a topic, which provides potentially unknown Readers or Replicas with an opportunity to consume Events in real-time.

-Step 2 above allows for *additional* push mechanisms, as followers with public IP addresses become relays:
+Step 2 above allows for *additional* push mechanisms, as Replicas with public IP addresses become relays:

 1. New Events may be pushed directly to web-based participants over a